melissafitzsimmons/AMLS_assignment20_21-/README.md

 Within each folder, there are 4 (A1 and A2) and 3 (B1 and B2) .ipynb files - one for each method that was used to solve each task

+THe main.py file is in the folder 'pyfiles'

 In the main.py folder, only the most accurate model for each task is demonstrated